episerver/alloy-mvc-template/src/Alloy.Mvc.Template/Models/Pages/_ReadMe.txt

-﻿This folder contains all page types.
+This folder contains all page types.

 Blocks should be named with a suffix of "Page", such as "StandardPage" or "ProductPage".